VSCodium/vscodium/README.md

 ## <a id="donate"></a>Donate
 If you would like to support the development of VSCodium, feel free to send BTC to `3PgjE95yzBDTrSPxPiqoxSgZFuKPPAix1N`.

+Special thanks to:
+- @estatra for the latest logo
+- @jaredreich for the previous logo

 ## <a id="license"></a>License
 MIT